+91 7682 015 542 info@gexinonline.com

 Duplicate Submission

-Manuscripts that are found to have been published elsewhere, or to be under review elsewhere, will incur duplicate submission/publication sanctions.
-If authors have used their own previously published work, or work that is currently under review, as the basis for a submitted manuscript, they are required to cite the previous work and indicate how their submitted manuscript offers novel contributions beyond those of the previous work.
+Manuscripts found to have been previously published or currently under review elsewhere will be subject to duplicate submission/publication sanctions.
+If authors have used their own previously published work or work under review as the basis for a submitted manuscript, they must cite the earlier work and clearly indicate how the submitted manuscript provides novel contributions beyond those of the previous work.

 Data Fabrication and Falsification

-Submitted manuscripts that are found to have either fabricated or falsified experimental results, including the manipulation of images, will incur data fabrication and falsification sanctions.
+Submitted manuscripts found to contain fabricated or falsified experimental results, including manipulated images, will be subject to data fabrication and falsification sanctions.

 Improper Author Contribution or Attribution

-All listed authors must have made a significant scientific contribution to the research in the manuscript and approved all its claims.
-It is important to list everyone who made a significant scientific contribution, including students and laboratory technicians.
+All listed authors must have made a significant scientific contribution to the research presented in the manuscript and must approve all of its claims.
+It is important to include everyone who has made a substantial contribution, including students and laboratory technicians.

 Protection of Human Subjects and Animals in Research Policy